vdclab/gene_presence_abscence/Readme.md

 The seed file contains the list of proteins you want to identify in your genomes.
 It is a table, in the format of a  tabulated text file (e.g. .txt, .tsv).
 Ideally your seed file should be in your `workdir` folder or in the `config` folder.
 Here is a list of collumns for this file:
-- seed: Mandatory, name of the protein as you want it to appear in the final figure.
+- <u>seed</u>: Mandatory, name of the protein as you want it to appear in the final figure.
-- protein_id: Mandatory, either the NCBI protein id of a protein you are sure have the function you are searching for.
+- <u>protein_id</u>: Mandatory, either the NCBI protein id of a protein you are sure have the function you are searching for.
-- hmm: name of the hmm profile file associated with the protein family, including the extension, often `.hmm`. (no default, if not mentioned, psiBLAST will be triggered instead)
+- <u>hmm</u>: name of the hmm profile file associated with the protein family, including the extension, often `.hmm`. (no default, if not mentioned, psiBLAST will be triggered instead)
-- evalue: Number between 0 and 1, e-value threshold of blast.
+- <u>evalue</u>: Number between 0 and 1, e-value threshold of blast.
-- pident: Number between 0 and 1, percentage of identity (expressed in frequency) threshold of blast.
+- <u>pident</u>: Number between 0 and 1, percentage of identity (expressed in frequency) threshold of blast.
-- cov: Number between 0 and 1, coverage threshold (expressed in frequency) for blast results.
+- <u>cov</u>: Number between 0 and 1, coverage threshold (expressed in frequency) for blast results.
 The coverage is based on the coverage of the query.
-- color: hexadecimal code of the color you want the positive results to be in the final figure for this seed.
+- <u>color</u>: hexadecimal code of the color you want the positive results to be in the final figure for this seed.
 Example provided in the file [doc/dummy_seeds.tsv](https://github.com/vdclab/sORTholog/blob/main/doc/dummy_seeds.tsv) folder in the GitHub page.

 **Common mistakes**